Audit Charter – Introduction

 compliance reviews to ensure University departments and operations adhere to applicable regulations, and to determine that University policies exist to support compliance with regulations;

-operational reviews to provide an assessment of processes, systems, operations and strategies to ensure adherence with internal controls, and to determine that adequate policies and procedures exist to support operations;
+operational reviews to provide an assessment of processes, systems, operations and strategies to ensure adherence to internal controls, and to determine that adequate policies and procedures exist to support operations; and

-information technology reviews to provide an assessment of the University’s information technology organization including controls over program development, change control, applications, system security, databases, logical security, and physical security as they relate to the University’s business activities; and
+information technology reviews to provide an assessment of the University’s information technology organization including controls over program development, change control, applications, system security, databases, logical security, and physical security as they relate to the University’s business activities.

-- Provide a continuous assessment of the adequacy and effectiveness of processes for controlling activities and managing risks in the areas set forth under the charter and scope of work.
+- Provide a continuous assessment of the adequacy and effectiveness of processes for controlling activities and managing risks in the areas set forth in the charter and scope of work.

 - Report issues related to internal control weaknesses identified in organizational processes, including potential improvements to those processes, and provide information concerning such issues through resolution.